 Promoting excellence in global liberal arts through teaching, research, outreach, and international exchange.

-Occidental College has been a leader in international liberal arts and sciences education for almost a century.
+Occidental College has long been a leader in international liberal arts and sciences education.
 Its motto, Occidens Proximus Orienti – The West is nearest the East – foreshadowed the creation of its first study abroad program in 1916.
 Since that time, the College continues to respond to an ever changing, ever complex globalized society by remaining at the forefront of global affairs teaching, research and engagement in the world.

 In Los Angeles, the College leverages its location in a truly global city to provide unparalleled access and experiences for students to become citizens of the world.